How to Design an MVP for Your Startup

 Step 6: Prototypes and Mockups

 The designers then move on to prototyping, or creating a working model that displays how the functionality should work.
-This step makes it possible for designers to ensure the basic layouts are clear and that the features will be implemented optimally.
+The product prototyping step makes it possible for designers to ensure the basic layouts are clear and that the features will be implemented optimally.
 They use MVP tools like Balsamiq, Figma, InVision, or Adobe XD to make prototypes.

 Prototypes are considered low-fidelity minimum viable products, and such MVP types are often applied for feasibility testing.
 But these early product models can also be interactive and clickable.
 If so, they're shown to focus groups to gather feedback and spot areas of improvement.